chenziappu/ticker/README.md

 const ticker = new Ticker();

 function raf({ fps, deltaTime, ratio, elapsedTime }) {
-  // be called on every frame
+  // will be called on every frame
 }

 ticker.add(raf);